Hjorthmedh/RGCmorphology/ms/intro.md

 Five different transgenic strains of mice were chosen for this study.
 By utilizing genetic markers for CB2, Cdh3, DRD4, Hoxd10 and TRHR, individual RGCs of specific types could be targeted (Table 1).
 We refer to to the genetic markers as the "genetic types" of the RGCs.
+We also follow the terminology proposed by @Cook1998 for distinguishing between the notion of a "type" and "class" of a neuron.
+In this context, when we refer to a class, it is in the predicted group from the clustering/classification methods.

 ## Experimental procedure